Perennials/logging-node/README.md

   the deferred classes.
 Also the logic of the deferred classes is slightly different and they don't emit the `.Open.Error` event, which could cause problems.
+- Split docs into different files?
+This one is too long.
+- Keep memory stats somehow?
+- Keep timings of the requests.

 Authors